 EUE Computer Science

 Understanding Computer Science

 Computing technology is all around us in our everyday lives.
 As intelligent, innovative and forward-thinking people continue to develop technology, it can help us to solve problems in a great range of applications (e.g. traffic circulation, climate modeling, the study of diseases, systems engineering, business modeling and ecology).
 This degree prepares you for a career in computing and information technology.
 It gives you in-depth knowledge of software engineering and the practical skills to apply this knowledge to develop the technology behind computer games, mobile phones, the Internet, web applications, entertainment systems and many other computing-based products.

+Will it suit me?

 Do you enjoy problem solving?
 Do you like creating things?
 This course will help arm you with the tools needed to impact and shape our world with technology.
 This course will suit anyone who is technically minded and enjoys problem solving.
+What will I study?